chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 Applying step 3 to step 2,

-    4. (ⲁ:sub:`i` ≠ ε) ∨  ¬(ⲁ:sub:`i` ⊂:sub:`s` α)
+    1. (ⲁ ≠ ε) ∨  ¬(ⲁ ⊂:sub:`s` α)

 The only way for step 1 to be consistent with step 4 is if the first conjunct of the expression obtains,

-    5. ⲁ:sub:`i` ≠ ε
+    1. ⲁ ≠ ε

-But *i* was assumed to be an arbitrary Character index in the set representation of *α*.
+But *ⲁ* was assumed to be an arbitrary Character at index *i* in the set representation of *α*.
 Therefore, generalizing, none of the Characters in a Word can be empty. ∎

-Theorem 1.2.3 and 1.2.4 are the necessary logical pre-conditions for Words to arise from the domain of Strings.
+Theorem 1.2.1 - 1.2.3 are the necessary logical pre-conditions for Words to arise from the domain of Strings.
 In essence, before Language can be distinguished from its uncountably infinite domain, a way of measuring String length must be introduced.
 This definition must prevent Empty Strings from entering into the Language, which would otherwise allow the annunciation of null content.
-Then it must be assumed for semantic content to be assigned to a series of concatenated Character the length of that String must be non-zero.
+Then it must be assumed for semantic content to be assigned to a series of concatenated Characters the length of that String must be non-zero.
+This is the meaning of the first conjunct in the Discovery Axiom W.1.

 Language is materially different from its un-structured domain of Strings for this reason.
 Language does not possess null content.
 Language is measureable.
-Words in Language have length.
+Words in Language have String Length.
 Moreover, Words are delimited.
 In other words, Words are separable, distinct linguistic entities.
-These facts are guaranteed by the Discovery Axiom W.1 and Theorem 1.2.1 - Theorem 1.2.4.
+These facts are guaranteed by the Discovery Axiom W.1 and Theorem 1.2.1 - Theorem 1.2.3.
 These results provide the canvas upon which the rest of the theory will be drawn.

 Inversion
 ^^^^^^^^^